Seaw24/dog-breed-rnn/README.md

-Looking at your notebook file, I can see there are some issues with the current implementation that need to be addressed in the README.
-Here's an updated version that reflects the actual state of your project and provides guidance for improvement:

 # 🐕 Dog Breed Classification with Neural Network from Scratch

 A comprehensive implementation of a **multi-class image classifier** built entirely from scratch using only NumPy.
 This project demonstrates the complete machine learning pipeline for classifying dog breed images using a 3-layer neural network.